W. Edward Chi

 W. Edward Chi is a Rossier Dean’s Fellow in the Urban Education Policy Ph.D. program at the University of Southern California’s Rossier School of Education.
 His interest centers on college access and completion among underserved populations.
 Edward studies policies affecting students and faculty in K-12 and postsecondary education.
-He is currently assessing interventions for low-income students at public higher education institutions in Nebraska.
+He is currently assessing interventions for low-income students at public higher education institutions in the Midwest.
 Edward is a former tenured faculty member at the Riverside Community College District in California where he taught Economics courses for five years.
 He has also taught at the University of California, Irvine, and at a high school diploma program at a community education center.
 In his teaching, he developed collaborative methods in economics instruction.
 Edward's research experience includes positions at the International Monetary Fund and the U.S. Department of Education in Washington, DC.
 He holds a master’s degree in Economics from the University of California, Irvine, and a bachelor’s degree in Management Science and Engineering from Stanford University.

 - Pullias Center for Higher Education, University of Southern California

 - Policy Development and Review Department, International Monetary Fund, Washington, DC